Cap-go/tutorials/src/content/plugins-tutorials/capacitor-suppress-longpress-gesture.git.md

 ---
-"title": "How to Use capacitor-suppress-longpress-gesture Package", "description": "A tutorial on using the capacitor-suppress-longpress-gesture package to suppress longpress gestures in iOS systems using Capacitor.", "created_at": "2023-02-24",
+"title": "How to Use capacitor-suppress-longpress-gesture Package" "description": "A tutorial on using the capacitor-suppress-longpress-gesture package to suppress longpress gestures in iOS systems using Capacitor."
+"created_at": "2023-02-24"
-"published": true,
+"published": true
 "slug": "capacitor-suppress-longpress-gesture.git"
 ---